bholmesqub/thesis/chapters/identification-design/component-tolerances.md

 ### Summary

 A variety of different component tolerances may be found in guitar pedals.
-Only resistors have been investigated due to the difficulty of finding tolerances for capacitors and nonlinear components which are typically omitted from the component packaging.
-What can be concluded from the resistor tolerances in the above pedals is that the tolerances can vary up to ±10%.
+What can be concluded from the resistor tolerances in the above pedals is that the tolerances can vary up to ±10%, depending on the quality and/or price of the pedal.

 From the small set of extracted parameter values of the AC128, nonlinear component tolerances can be up to 70%.
 Other than the ideality factors, each BJT component parameter has a tolerance worse than that of the resistors in the aforementioned pedals.